luminovang/documentation/database/connection.md

 **Throws:**

-- [\Luminova\Exceptions\DatabaseException](/exceptions/classes.md#databaseexception) - If all retry attempts fail, an error occurs during connection, or an invalid driver interface is detected.
+- [\Luminova\Exceptions\DatabaseException](/running/exceptions.md#databaseexception) - Throws if all retry attempts fail, the maximum connection limit is reached, an invalid database driver is provided, an error occurs during connection, or an invalid driver interface is detected.
-- [\Luminova\Exceptions\DatabaseLimitException](/exceptions/classes.md#databaselimitexception) - When the maximum connection limit is reached.
-- [\Luminova\Exceptions\InvalidArgumentException](/exceptions/classes.md#invalidargumentexception) - If an invalid database driver is provided.
+- [\Luminova\Exceptions\InvalidArgumentException](/running/exceptions.md#invalidargumentexception) - If an invalid database driver is provided.

 ***